bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 ### Interest Rate

 Interest rates are important because it determines the growth in value of your deposit.
-However, the actual interst rate on your saving might not be the stated nominal interest rate.
+However, the actual interest rate on your saving might not be the stated nominal interest rate.
 This is because while nominal interest rate (for example, the rate given by your bank) might increase the value of your savings, the inflation rate will decrease this value through decrease in purchasing power.
 So, to find the rate the you actually face on your deposit use the following adjustment.

 The real interest rate is given by
 $$\text{Real Interest Rate} = \text{Nominal Interest Rate} - \text{Inflation Rate}$$